Connect to a database

 )

-var settings = cockroachdb.ConnectionURL{
+var settings = postgresql.ConnectionURL{

 Database: `booktown`,

-Host: `cockroachdb.demo.upper.io`,
+Host: `postgres`,

-User: `demouser`,
+User: `demo`,

-Password: `demop4ss`,
+Password: `b4dp4ss`,

 }

-Note that the ConnectionURL (which satisfies the db.ConnectionURL interface) varies from one database engine to another.
+Note that the ConnectionURL (which satisfies the db.ConnectionURL interface) varies from database engine to another.
 The connection properties required by each adapter are explained in detail here.

-3. Attempt to Establish a Connection
+3. Establish a Connection

 Use the Open function to establish a connection with the database server:

-sess, err := cockroachdb.Open(settings)
+sess, err := postgresql.Open(settings)

 ...

-4. Set the Connection to Close
+4. Close the Connection

 Set the database connection to close automatically after completing all tasks.
 Use Close and defer: